open-web3-stack/guardian/packages/guardian/docs/Tasks.md

 # Tasks

-The task job is to listen to a single or multiple data sources and combined them into preferred output format.
+The task's job is to listen to a single or mulitiple data sources and combine them into one preffered output format.

 ---
 ### Substrate